Skip to Main Content

 Look at your assignment topic and pull out keywords to use in library databases such as:

-Library databases are a great place to start searching because they include articles that otherwise might be behind a paywall on the open web.
-Go to the Find Scholarly Articles tab in the left sidebar to find links to OneSearch and other databases.
+OneSearch, the library discovery search, is a great place to start searching.
+It includes links to full-text articles that might otherwise be behind a paywall.
+It searches multiple databases at once and allows filtering by source type and publication date.
+Go to the Find Scholarly Articles tab in the left sidebar to find links to OneSearch.

 Refine your search

-Limit your search by Source Type to Academic Journals and Trade Publications using the filter in the left sidebar.
+Limit your search by Source Type to Academic Journals and Trade Publications using the filter button at the top of your search results.

-If you do not find enough articles available through Delta, try removing the Delta Library Resources filter by unchecking the box in the left sidebar, shown in the image below.
+If you do not find enough full-text articles through Delta, try removing the Delta Library Resources filter by using the All Filters button which opens a set of filters in a right sidebar, then uncheck the Delta Library Resources box (see image below).
 This should expand your search and you can order full-text articles through interlibrary loan.
 Articles will be delivered to your email, usually within a week.

 What is a Scholary Article?